How Much Water Should I Drink During Hep C Treatment

 Hepatitis C is generally thought to be a liver disease and only associated with damage to the liver (in medical terms this is called hepatotropic).
 However science has discovered that the damage from the Hepatitis C virus actually extends beyond the liver into the entire body.
 Cryoglobulinemia and Peripheral neuropathy are two common serious health issues caused by Hepatitis C

-For people with chronic Hep C there is a slow, but steady, build up of toxins in the system.
+Fatigue and brain fog is a real issue for people with chronic Hep C. Fatigue and brain fog arise there is a slow, but steady, build up of toxins in the system.
 It happens so slowly it is not often noticed.
 When the Hep C is removed the liver should start functioning correctly again and toxin levels will return to normal low levels, resulting in more clarity of mind and higher physical energy levels

 Often people ask if it is possible to beat Hep C naturally.
 There are actually two answers to this question, one answer is "Yes, your body can fight off Hep C with its own immune system; but only in the ACUTE phase of the Hep C infection."